zorrobyte/esp32-hydronic-controller/README.md

 # ZorroHeater Project

 This project provides a controller for a heater system based on the ESP32 platform on MicroPython.
 It uses MQTT for remote communication, allowing the user to set the desired temperature and receive sensor readings.
-The controller also has an attempt at safety measures to ensure the system operates within safe temperature ranges, but could still lead to injury, death, property damage, divorce, and other horrible things.
+The codebase should be pretty universal.

 ## :fire: Liability Disclaimer :fire:

 **WARNING:** This code is provided "AS IS" without warranty of any kind.
 Use of this code in any form acknowledges your acceptance of these terms.

-This code has **NOT** been tested in real-world scenarios.
-Improper usage, lack of understanding, or any combination thereof can result in significant property damage, injury, loss of life, or worse.
-Specifically, this code is related to controlling heating elements and systems, and there's a very real risk that it can **BURN YOUR SHIT DOWN**.

-By using, distributing, or even reading this code, you agree to assume all responsibility and risk associated with it.
-The author(s), contributors, and distributors of this code will **NOT** be held liable for any damages, injuries, or other consequences you may face as a result of using or attempting to use this code.

 Always approach such systems with caution.
 Ensure you understand the code, the systems involved, and the potential risks.
 If you're unsure, **DO NOT** use the code.